lauyc-c/qr-code/README.md

 ### What I learned

-Throughout this project, techniques for applying styles to elements were used, particularly the use of element sizing and flexbox.
+Throughout this project, element sizing and flexbox were used to style the webpage.
 Some of the notable code include:

 ```css
 body {